Sonar-Demos/cpp-demo/README.md

 This legacy application contains `main` branch with the existing code.
 It also contains an `add-feature` branch that represents a new feature we want to develop for the application.

-The full set-up can either be done as part of the demo (takes about 15 minutes), or beforehand.
+The full set-up can either be done as part of the demo (takes about 7 minutes), or beforehand.
 Branch `enable-ci-analysis` is available to move from Automatic Analysis to a CI-based analysis, with the import of code coverage information.

-Once the repository is fully set up, you can observe the concept of PR Quality Gate on new code and its independence from the main code issues.
+Once the repository is fully set up, you can observe the concept of pull-request Quality Gate on new code and its independence from the main code issues.
 The application features basic, yet varied, issue types that can be detected by SonarCloud.
 In the PR, we have:

 * A simple bug with no secondary locations
   [S935](https://rules.sonarsource.com/cpp/RSPEC-935/): Function exit paths should have appropriate return values.
-* A code-smell with two secondary locations
+* A code smell with two secondary locations
   [S924](https://rules.sonarsource.com/cpp/RSPEC-924/): Loops should not have more than one `break` or `goto` statement.
 * A bug with an execution flow
   [S2107](https://rules.sonarsource.com/cpp/RSPEC-2107/): Member variables should be initialized.